Raka-coder/mdxify-next-blog/README.md

 To write content in MDXify Blog, you can use the `mdx` extension for your files.
 For example, if you have a post called `index.mdx`, you can write your content in it.

-use `index.mdx` as the filename for your post.
+create a new folder in the `contents/posts` directory. use `index.mdx` as the filename for your post.

 ## Customization